-Holidays can be very expensive and, I’m not sure about you but, I constantly find myself doing extra research before any holiday on how to make the trip as cost effective as possible!
+Holidays can be very expensive and, I’m not sure about you but, I constantly find myself doing extra research before any holiday on how to make the trip as cost-effective as possible!
+Learning how to save money on a holiday can be so valuable.
 Below I share my top tips to having as low cost of a holiday and still enjoying yourself!

 Side Note: This is from my own personal experience of travelling without children.
 Although I share some tips for travelling families, I can’t speak from experience of that myself.
 You’re probably better checking out posts like this: https://www.mumsnet.com/family-money/8-ways-to-save-money-on-family-holidays